ndp/ndp.github.io/_posts/2010-02-06-implement-most-popular-easy-way-hint.md

 If you are already using GA, you're done-- you're collecting data.
 If not, you simply need to create an account and start using it.

 Fortunately, using RESTful conventions, most using actions end up being "page views" of some sort.
 But there might be other steps you want to take.
-For example, we had a page that served up content via Ajax, and I hadn't bothered to instrument them with GA yet.&nbsp; I added one line of Javascript to the Ajax callback:&nbsp; pageTracker.\_trackPageview(questionLink);&nbsp; And it can get more complicated: if your definition of popularity involves something beyond your pages, you'll have to dive into the event tracking or custom variables of GA (which I haven't done).
+For example, we had a page that served up content via Ajax, and I hadn't bothered to instrument them with GA yet.
+I added one line of Javascript to the Ajax callback:  pageTracker.\_trackPageview(questionLink);  And it can get more complicated: if your definition of popularity involves something beyond your pages, you'll have to dive into the event tracking or custom variables of GA (which I haven't done).

 It's worth pointing out that if you don't use GA on a project, you need figure out what data to collect and how to store it.
 This involves the business owners expressing their requirements, and the developers debating which database table to use and how general a solution to build.
 You can imagine this can be a small sink-hole if you're not careful.